-Required Details Legislation EPA Guideline JJ's IMS kept.
-Suitable training could include toolbox talks, formal staff training on incident management, and undertaking simulated incident exercises, including with emergency services.
+Required Details Legislation EPA Guideline JJ's IMS incident management, and undertaking simulated incident exercises, including with emergency services.
 The training needs to be suitable for the level of risk and likelihood of incidents at the premises.
-TRN-14.01-01 Fire and Emergency - Fire and Emergency Truck; TRN-18.09-07 Hazardous Waste and Waste Tracking (NSW); TRN-GEN-100-04 Prestart & end of day checks; and TRN-GEN-100-03 Safe driving practices.
+Fire and Emergency Truck; TRN-18.09-07 Hazardous Waste and Waste Tracking (NSW); TRN-GEN-100-04 Prestart & end of day checks; and TRN-GEN-100-03 Safe driving practices.
 LMS is utilised to track when refresher training is due for employees.
-Emergency Procedure Guides Each vehicle has copies of the relevant Emergency Procedure Guides available for use: EPG-Spills; EPG All Other Vehicles; and EPG - Vehicle Fire Rear/Front/SOLO.
+Emergency Procedure Guides Each vehicle has copies of the relevant Emergency Procedure Guides available for use: • EPG-Spills; • EPG All Other Vehicles; and • EPG - Vehicle Fire Rear/Front/SOLO.
 Testing plans s73(b)(vi), 73(b)(vii) and 75 - the General Regulation Plans must be tested routinely at least once every 12 months.
 The testing is to be carried out in such a manner as to ensure that the information included in the plan is accurate and up to date, and that each plan is capable of being implemented in a workable and effective manner.
 Usual methods of testing are undertaking desktop simulations and practical exercises or drills.
 Testing must cover all components of the plan, including effectiveness of training.
 Plans must include the manner in which they are to be tested and maintained, the dates on which they have been tested, the names of the staff members who carried out the testing, and the dates they were updated.
 Testing of the PIRMP is conducted on a 12 monthly basis as part of a team brief or within one (1) month of an incident occurring involved trackable waste transport.
 An emergency practical drill (e.g., for a spill or fire) is undertaken with drivers to test the effectiveness of the PIRMP.
-FM-32 Emergency Reaction Debriefing - (Attachment 11) is used to record the scenario.
+FM-32 Emergency Reaction Debriefing - (Attachment 11) is used to record the